 Because of these difficulties while you are held in custody, it is best to appoint a competent defence lawyer as soon as possible to manage the legal processes and communicate with loved ones.
 After an arrest, the police must provide you with the opportunity to call a lawyer in private and, until that happens, stop questioning you.

 Once you retain one of our experienced criminal defence lawyers, we will begin working to secure your release on bail.

 We will immediately do the following:

-- Call the RCMP district office where you are being held, or the Surrey Courthouse if you have been transported, and speak to you.
+- Call the Division where you are being held in Toronto and speak to you;

 - Conduct either an in-person or teleconference bail hearing to secure your release.

 At the time of your bail hearing, you will be transported to the courthouse associated with the particular police division, except for on weekends when Old City Hall holds weekend bail court.

 When you attend your bail hearing, the Judge will consider the following factors: